Swamp wallaby: Etymology

-Historic names for the swamp wallaby include Aroe kangaroo and Macropus ualabatus, as well as banggarai in the Dharawal language.
+Historic names for the swamp wallaby include Aroe kangaroo.
+The swamp wallaby is known as banggarai in the Dharawal language.

 Habitat and distribution

-The swamp wallaby is found from the northernmost areas of Cape York Peninsula in Queensland, down the entire east coast and around to southwestern Victoria.
-It was formerly found throughout southeastern South Australia, but is now rare or absent from that region.
+The swamp wallaby is found from the northernmost areas of Cape York Peninsula in Queensland, down the entire east coast and around to western Victoria and south-eastern South Australia, where it has greatly expanded its distribution over the past four decades.
+Advances in rabbit control appear to have resulted in extension of the swamp wallaby's distribution, which has expanded since the time of European settlement.

 It inhabits thick undergrowth in forests and woodlands, or shelters during the day in thick grass or ferns, emerging at night to feed.
+They have been found to inhabit diverse habitats such as open farmland, mallee woodland, and sand-hills.
 Brigalow scrub in Queensland is a particularly favoured habitat.

 Description

 The species name bicolor comes from the distinct colouring variation, with the typical grey coat of the macropods varied with a dark brown to black region on the back, and light yellow to rufous orange on the chest.
 A light coloured cheek stripe is usually present, and extremities of the body generally show a darker colouring, except for the tip of the tail, which is often white.

+The swamp wallaby also has a rare 'golden' morph, found on the North and South Stradbroke islands and adjacent mainland.
+It is a yellow color with a white muzzle.
+The nose and paws could be pink or black.

 The gait differs from other wallabies, with the swamp wallaby carrying its head low and its tail out straight.

 The average length is 76 cm for males, and 70 cm for females (excluding the tail).
 The tail in both sexes is approximately equal in length to the rest of the body.
 Average weight for males is 17 kg, females averaging 13 kg.

 The swamp wallaby has seven carpal bones in the wrist (humans have eight).